Major currency pairs

 The process of quoting a bid and offer based on speculation, expectation, supply and demand.

-In the context of CFDs and spread betting, this refers to strategies where the trader is prepared to hold positions open for longer than one day but where the average duration of open positions would be no more than a few weeks.
+In the context of CFDs, this refers to strategies where the trader is prepared to hold positions open for longer than one day but where the average duration of open positions would be no more than a few weeks.

 The bid plus the offer, divided by two.